 Give yourself 30 minutes to creatively express your emotions and thoughts, paying particular attention to your stress, how your body feels, and thoughts about work.
 Allow yourself to express these thoughts and feelings in your art.
 Consider starting with a process-oriented approach, engaging with the art on a kinesthetic-sensory level.
 You may want to allow yourself time for tactile-focused engagement with the materials, enjoying the physical sensations of moving your body and exploring the material.
 As you let yourself move and release through the art, notice if you have something that you want to develop or express further in the art.
 It may just be lines and colors that express a feeling or it may be a symbol that comes to mind.
 Feel free to move on to more pages of paper as you work or continue to layer on the same surface.
 If you want to incorporate writing, feel free to use some of the time to journal about your stressors and feelings and/or to respond and reflect on the art work.

 Want to give yourself more time, information, and connection to address your own burnout, compassion fatigue, or self-care?
-I’m currently putting together an online course to support helping professionals in addressing burnout.
-This course includes information on how we can prevent and recover from burnout (there’s much more than what is included in this blog post), while incorporating creative exercises to help you through this process.
-I hope to have more information soon about registration.
-If you want to make sure to hear when the course is available, you can sign up for the wait list here and I’ll send you an email (and special discount code) when registration opens. http://eepurl.com/hKKdD5
+I have an online course available that includes information on how we can prevent and recover from burnout (there’s much more than what is included in this blog post), while incorporating creative exercises to help you through this process.
+You can take a look here – Fighting Burnout: Strategies for Self-Care and Creative Expression

 I’d love to hear your thoughts!
 Comment below about what you do to prevent burnout as a helping professional or let us know how the activity above felt for you.